sunfounder/arduino_starter_kit/docs/source/23_cyber_dice.rst

     :align: center
     :width: 500

 2. Insert one end of a 220Ω resistor into the negative (“-”) terminal of the 7-segment display, and the other end into the negative rail of the breadboard.
-Then connect the breadboard’s negative rail to the GND pin of the R3 board with a jumper wire.
+Then connect the breadboard’s negative rail to the GND pin of the Arduino Uno R3 with a jumper wire.

 .. image:: img/23_segment_resistor_gnd.png
     :align: center
     :width: 500

-3. Connect the pins controlling the a, b, c segments of the LED to pins 2, 3, and 4 on the R3 board.
+3. Connect the pins controlling the a, b, c segments of the LED to pins 2, 3, and 4 on the Arduino Uno R3.

 .. image:: img/23_segment_abc.png
     :align: center
     :width: 500

-4. Connect the pins controlling the d, e, f, g segments of the LED to pins 5, 6, 7, and 8 on the R3 board.
+4. Connect the pins controlling the d, e, f, g segments of the LED to pins 5, 6, 7, and 8 on the Arduino Uno R3.

 .. image:: img/23_segment_defg.png
     :align: center